ViciousPotato/ClojureInternal/n.Recusrion.md

 (println (pow2 2N 10000))
 ```

-Difference between Joy of Clojure 1ed and 2ed is this pow needs 2 to be `2N` explicitly, I think it's decimal with N.
+Difference between Joy of Clojure 1ed and 2ed is this pow needs 2 to be `2N` explicitly, I think it's decimal with N. So the question is:
+`Design question: should there be automatically implictly type conversion`

+Use lazy-seq to avoid writing tail recursion, interesting, how?

 Question: How clojure compiler translates recur program.

+The convert program is pretty interesting.